 Philippe having became more obsessed with the mythological roots of Alien was able to talk to HR Giger's agent, Leslie Barany who was one of his executive producers and the agent of HR Giger, about the Egyptian influence on Giger.

-Leslie was able to point Philippe in the direction of Egyptian mythology, and the influences of Egyptian mythology on Giger, and therefore on the Xenomorph and on Alien.
+Leslie was able to point Philippe in the direction of Egyptian mythology, as well the influences of Egyptian mythology on Giger, and therefore on the Xenomorph and on Alien.